utkarsh914/Xbribe/Readme.md

     https://github.com/kevalpatel2106/android-hidden-camera

-## Note: To enable firebase notifications
+## Note: To enable firebase notifications in website and app
-	1. Configure /public/scripts/firebase-config.js as per your credentials
+	1. Configure web/public/scripts/firebase-config.js as per your credentials
-	2. Configure PublicVapidKey in /public/scripts/firebase-messaging.js on line 11.
+	2. Configure PublicVapidKey in web/public/scripts/firebase-messaging.js on line 11 [for notifications on web].
-	3. Put your firebase-admin-sdk config in /firebase and import in /helpers/sendFCM on line 3.
+	3. Put your firebase-admin-sdk config in web/firebase and import in web/helpers/sendFCM on line 3.
 	4. Now you're good to go.